 Because Australia is such a mash of cultures, the Christmas “midday dinner” takes many forms.
 It can be the traditional British Christmas dinner of roast turkey, or people have a “barbie” in the yard.
 Some go to a picnic and have turkey and a salad.

 The Christmas celebrations begin on the first Sunday of Advent (four Sundays before Christmas).
-A nativity scene, called prespio, is set up on the first day of novena (which starts 9 days before Christmas).
-Some families put up Christmas trees and going to the Christmas market to buy ornaments and gifts is a common practice.
+A nativity scene, called presepe, is set up on the first day of novena (which starts 9 days before Christmas).
+Some families put up Christmas trees and go to the Christmas market to buy ornaments and gifts is a common practice.

 On Christmas Eve, when the first star appears on the ski, children light candles in the windows, to light the way for Child Christ.
 For dinner, the meal is meat-free and centered around fish or any type of seafood, vegetables, and salad.